facebook/buck2/docs/rule_authors/transitive_sets.md

 title: Transitive Sets
 ---

-Transitive sets enable the propogation of data up dependency trees in a manner that is both efficient in Starlark code (low cost of creation, low memory usage) and efficient for execution by Buck (edges can be shared instead of having each action depend directly on all its inputs).
+Transitive sets enable the propagation of data up dependency trees in a manner that is both efficient in Starlark code (low cost of creation, low memory usage) and efficient for execution by Buck (edges can be shared instead of having each action depend directly on all its inputs).

 Examples of where transitive sets are useful include: